 Moving self-care into community care

-From the times our sons and niece were babies, Warren and I raised them in a village of loving friends who served alongside some family members.
-They were admired, nourished, held, prayed over and encouraged to live their childhood out loud.
-I was grateful that I could depend on the village to give us some downtime without worry and happy that our children had these precious people in their lives.
+From the time our sons and niece were babies, Warren and I raised them in a village of loving friends who served alongside some family members.
+They were admired, nourished, held, prayed over, and encouraged to live their childhood out loud.
+I was grateful that I could depend on the village to give us some downtime without worry, and happy that our children had these precious people in their lives.

 But now… those feelings.

-For myself, it has been a constant source of stress relief to incorporate the many ways of taking time for me that I have found in my life.
-But the ache of something missing has gotten stronger like the way my body aches when I have missed too many workouts at the gym.
-I need to stretch, I need to move and I need community care.
+For myself, it has been a constant source of stress relief to incorporate the many ways of taking time for myself that I have found in my life.
+But the ache of something missing has gotten stronger, like the way my body aches when I have missed too many workouts at the gym.
+I need to stretch, I need to move, and I need community care.

 Communities can rise up to correct the ills of a society that is experiencing an ugly resistance to the change that must come.